MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Generate-Azure-Resource-Manager-Template-File.md

 }

 <#
-    Parameter File  Factory
+    Parameter File  Generator
-    Abstract the creation of a concrete ParameterFile The factory needs to be created based on a template A file can be created by calling  `CreateParameterFile`, this function accepts a boolean to include only Mandatory parameters.
+    Abstract the creation of a concrete ParameterFile The generator needs to be created based on a template A file can be created by calling  `CreateParameterFile`, this function accepts a boolean to include only Mandatory parameters.
 #>
-class ParameterFileFactory {
+class ParameterFileGenerator {

     $Template
     $Parameter
     $MandatoryParameter

     # Accepts the tempalte
-    ParameterFileFactory ($Path) {
+    ParameterFileGenerator ($Path) {
         $this.Template = $this._loadTemplate($Path)
         $this.Parameter = $this._getParameter($this.Template)
         $this.MandatoryParameter = $this._getMandatoryParameterByParameter($this.Parameter)